-We start with a system for internal argumentation-this is an extended version of [10], where the extension allows for a notion of the strength of an argument [2], which is augmented to handle beliefs and intentions.
-To define this system we start with a propositional language which we call \mathcal{L} .
-From \mathcal{L} we then construct formulae such as $B_i(p)$, $D_i(p)$ and $I_i(q)$ for any p and q which are formulae of \mathcal{L} .
-This extended propositional language, and the compound formulae that may be built from it using the usual logical connectives, is the base language L of the argumentation-based dialogue system we are describing. $B_i(\cdot)$ denotes a belief of agent i, $D_i(\cdot)$ denotes a desire of agent i, and $I_i(\cdot)$ denotes an intention of agent j, so the overall effect of this language is just to force every formula to be a belief, a desire, or an intention.
-We will denote formulae of L by φ , ψ , σ Since we are only interested in syntactic manipulation of beliefs, desires and intentions here, we will give no semantics for formulae such as $B_i(p)$ and $B_i(p) \to D_i(p)$ - suitable ways of dealing with the semantics are given elsewhere (e.g. [26, 36]).
-An agent has a knowledge base Σ which is allowed to be inconsistent, and has no deductive closure.
+We start with a possibly inconsistent finite knowledge base Σ with no deductive closure.
+We assume Σ contains formulas of a propositional language which we call \mathcal{L} , as well as formulae such as $B_i(p)$ and $I_j(q)$ for any p and q which are formulae of \mathcal{L} .
+This extended propositional language is the base language L of the argumentation-based dialogue system we are describing. $B_i(\cdot)$ denotes a belief of agent i and $I_j(\cdot)$ denotes an intention of agent j.
+Since we are only interested in syntactic manipulation of beliefs and intentions here, we will give no semantics; suitable ways of dealing with the semantics are given elsewhere (e.g. [25, 36]).
 The symbol \vdash denotes classical inference and \equiv denotes logical equivalence.

-An argument is a formula of L and the set of formulae from which it can be inferred:

-Definition 1.
-An argument is a pair A = (H, h) where h is a formula of L and H a subset of Σ such that:
+An argument is a proposition and the set of formulae from which it can be inferred: Definition 1.
+An argument is a pair A = (H, h) where h is a formula of \mathcal{L} and H a subset of Σ such that: